nafcoder/DeepCPBSite/README.md

 2. All reproducable codes are given.
 Training and prediction scripts are also provided.

-3. For reproducing results of each table inside the paper, you can navigate to the generation folder of that corresponding table number.
+3. For reproducing results of the tables, you can navigate to the generation folder of that corresponding table number.
 Before running, update the feature_path variables inside the python files.

 ### Prediction
 #### Prerequisites